Norwich signs Greece winger Christos Tzolis from PAOK

 “In his age group, Christos is probably one of the most exciting offensive players across European football,” Farke said.
 “He’s a young winger with lots of pace and potential.”

-On Monday, Norwich signed 21-year-old US forward Josh Sargent from German team Werder Bremen.
+On Monday, Norwich signed 21-year-old United States forward Josh Sargent from German team Werder Bremen.

 Newly promoted Norwich hosts Liverpool on Saturday in the season opener.